yhomarys-qa/qa-conduit-manual-testing/05-Test-Execution-Reports/Regression-Test-Execution.md

 ---

-# 📌 Conclusion
+## 📌 Final Conclusion

+All test cases from the Regression Test Suite were executed.
-The system shows critical failures in authentication and registration modules, making it unstable for production use.
-Home and Settings modules show stable behavior within tested scope.
+The system shows critical failures in Authentication and Registration modules, mainly affecting user onboarding and login reliability.

+Home, Articles, and Settings modules show stable behavior under tested conditions.